adambard/learnxinyminutes-docs/cobol.html.markdown

       * IGZ
       * ILB

-      * Having one of those 3 characters at the start of your program
+      * Having one of those combinations of characters at the start of
-      * name might confuse the compiler.
-Which you do not want.
+      * your program name might confuse the compiler.
+      * Which you do not want.

       * It's recommended to keep the ID the same as the file name for
       * easier maintanence.
        PROGRAM-ID.
 LEARNCBL.
        AUTHOR.
 MIKAEL KEMSTEDT.
        DATE-WRITTEN.
 16/02/2020.
        DATE-COMPILED.
-16/02/2020.
+17/02/2020.
        SECURITY.
 NON-CONFIDENTIAL.
       *****************************************************************
       *****************************************************************
       * The 2nd division is this one:
        ENVIRONMENT DIVISION.
       * Enviroment division has two sections,
-      * One for configuration (all optional):
+      * One for configuration (optional):
        CONFIGURATION SECTION.
       * Source computer is where the program will be compiled on.
        SOURCE-COMPUTER.
 IBM-370.